 Paper 3: Geographical skills paper.
-This paper is based on a pre-release material as well as your fieldwork undertaken on your residential field trip.
+This paper is based on a pre-release material as well as your fieldwork, students will complete.

 There are 3 written papers.
 They examine Geographical themes (which are listed above), Map work skills and Fieldwork techniques as well within paper 3.
+Two fieldwork investigations - urban and coastal geography.